Divorce Law in Korea

 Article 217 of the Korean Code of Civil Procedure provides as follows:

 A final foreign judgment shall be valid and enforceable only if it satisfies the following conditions:

-The effect of the three statutory provisions is to provide several distinct requirements that must be satisfied if a foreign judgment is to be enforced in Korea:
+The effect is to provide several distinct requirements that must be satisfied if a foreign judgment is to be enforced in Korea:

 (a) The requirement of finality and conclusiveness

 Interim awards are not the subject of enforcement proceedings in Korea.
 Foreign temporary dispositions are not recognizable because of their nature as provisional remedies.

 A foreign judgment will be considered a final judgment only if there exists no possibility of a future appeal.
 The party seeking to enforce a foreign judgment must prove either that an appeal is not possible or that the time for an appeal has passed.
 California counsel should advise as to whether or not these conditions have been fulfilled.

 An order for pre-judgment attachment and an order for pre-judgment injunction are examples of non-final judgments.
 Similarly, even if a foreign judgment which is permitted provisional enforcement pending an appeal is enforceable in the concerned jurisdiction, it cannot be a subject of recognition in Korea so long as it is not final.

 (b) The issue of the location of the subject-matter

 The in personam and in rem concepts are alien to Korean jurisprudence.
 Generally, a foreign judgment in rem would be recognized and/ or enforced in Korea when the judgment concerns immovable or movable property that was within the jurisdiction of the foreign court at the time of the proceeding.